pgRouting/workshop/docs/chapters/wrapper.rst

 * use **my_area** for the edges selection
 * The driver wants to go from vertex 33180347 to vertex 253908904.
-* The driver is asking uisng osm_id
+* The driver is asking using osm_id
 * The output must have:

   * seq for ordering and unique id,